-Before the formal start of Round 1 of the ABS, we will hold an event where buddies can meet each other in person.
-We will have you play some games to get to know each other and break the ice.
-Alumni and Active members who have not yet signed up and do not have a buddy are also welcome to join!
-You may find the right buddy for you here.
-After the event, it is still possible to sign up for ABS.
-If this event is a success, then we will also organize one for Round 2.
+During the 1st round of the ABS, we will hold an event where buddies (participants) can meet each other in person.
+We will have you play some games to get to know other buddies.
+At the event the buddies can learn from each other's experiences and implement other ideas into their own schedule.
+You may even find a buddy for the second round of the ABS.
+After the event.
+If this event is a success, we will also organize one for Round 2.

-3.2 Whatsapp Group Chat
+3.2 WhatsApp Group Chat

-We will make a Whatsapp group chat or Community with all buddies in which we will post updates for the ABS if there are any and it serves as a platform for buddies to ask other buddies for advice and help each other out!
-Bondings can also be organized with multiple pairs, for example: if two pairs (four buddies) like to play league of legends you can plan to play that together, or when two pairs want to learn how to present better you can give advice on your approaches together to achieve that goal.
+We will make a WhatsApp group chat with all buddies in which we will post updates for the ABS if there are any.
+It also serves as a platform for buddies to ask other buddies for advice and help each other out!
+Bondings can also be organized with multiple pairs; for example: if two pairs (four buddies) like to play League of Legends, you can plan to play that together, or when two pairs want to learn how to present better, you can give advice on your approaches together to achieve that goal.

-3.3 Feedback ABS & Contact Alumni Committee
+3.3 Feedback ABS & Contact Alumni Events Committee

-After one round of the ABS is over, the Alumni Committee will send out a survey to gather feedback as an evaluation of the ABS.
-Please leave feedback if you have any concerns, improvements or even a compliment!
+After finishing round 1 of the ABS, the Alumni Events Committee will send out a survey to gather feedback as an evaluation of the ABS.
+Please leave feedback if you have any concerns, improvements, or even a compliment!
 Together, we can improve this system for ourselves and future pairs.

 Buddies are paired to the best of our ability, but it may happen that there is not always a "click" with your buddy or he/she may not respond.
-However, you can always contact us if your buddy does not respond at all.
-Please note that the whole buddy system is voluntary and you should only sign up if you are really interested in it.
+However, you can always contact us if your buddy is unresponsive.
+Please note that the whole buddy system is voluntary, and you should only sign up if you are really interested in it.
 If you have anything you want to share with us before we send you the feedback form or any other questions, please contact us using our email: alumni@csa-eur.nl.

-Sign up now if you are interested in a new experience and who knows, you might make a new friend along the way!
+Sign up now if you are interested in a new experience, and who knows, you might make a new friend along the way!